trilioData/solutions/openstack/CleanWlmDatabase/wlSnapshotDeletePython/ReadMe.md

 ## Summary

 Current utility is created for enabling the physical deletion of selective workloads (*and corresponding snapshots along with respective metadata*) from the TrilioVault database.

 ## Artifacts

 Utility consists of following artifacts:
 1. enablephysicaldelete.py : Python script to modify the definition of selective foreign keys so that physical deletion of interdependent data is feasible without major manual intervention.
-This script needs to be executed only once on any Tvault Machine.
+This script needs to be executed only once on any Tvault Machine. _This utility should be run against TVO-4.0 & lower releases only._
 2. workloads_delete.py : Python script to selectively delete workloads as provided by the user.
 This script is to be executed after execution of enablephysicaldelete.py is done.
-User can execute this multiple times, if need be.
+User can execute this multiple times, if need be. _This utility can be run against any of the TVO releases; for TVO-4.0 and lower, enablephysicaldelete.py should be run before workloads_delete.py._
 3. config : This directory consistes of files connection.json and workloads_ids.txt.
 These are required to be populated by the user.